Apptainer / Singularity¶

 To save work for the building process, search for an image providing the right OS and necessary dependencies to support your target application, then use it as a base image and build your target application on top of it.

-The following is an example of building Python packages such as Pytorch and Pandas in a container image.
+The following is an example of building Python packages, such as PyTorch and Pandas, in a container image.

-here does not build anything yet, but just downloads the image and converts it to a new format.
-The flag --sandbox
+The command build here does not build anything yet, but just downloads the image and converts it to a new format.
+The flag --sandbox tells build to convert the image to the Sandbox format, which is convenient for installing packages interactively.

-$ singularity shell --writable my-image
+$ singularity shell --writable --fakeroot my-image

 Apptainer> apt-get update